Did you know?

 You can easily identify a southern right whale because its twin blowholes make a v-shaped blow.

 Every June and July, the first southern right whales arrive between Cape Town and Port Elizabeth.

 Their migration from Antarctica to the warmer waters builds to a slow crescendo over the next few months.
 August and September are the peak – most pregnant southern right whale mothers are here by then.

 The mothers are touchingly tender with their calves, often inviting them onto their bellies for a cuddle and a rub with their great squarish flippers.

-In other parts of the ocean, mating games are proceeding, with up to 7 males courting 1 female.
+In other parts of the ocean, mating games are proceeding, with up to seven males courting one female.
 Others amuse themselves by sailing head-down with their tails in the air, or leaping into the air again and again.

 When whaling was officially stopped in 1935 around the world, there may have been only 300 or so southern right whales left.
 Most South African coastal residents don’t remember seeing whales at all during the 1960s, 1970s or even 1980s.

 But by 1998, their numbers had increased so much – along with human fascination – that the South African government had to draft legislation to limit and govern boats approaching whales.